ruby/www.ruby-lang.org/en/installation/index.md

 ### chruby
 {: #chruby}

-[chruby][] allows you to switch between multiple Rubies. chruby can manage Rubies installed by [ruby-install](#ruby-install) or even built from source.
+[chruby][chruby] allows you to switch between multiple Rubies. chruby can manage Rubies installed by [ruby-install](#ruby-install) or even built from source.

 ### rbenv